 Most of Cultural Geography is shelved in the GF's located on Berry Level 4.

 Articles and other writings about Cultural Geography can be found in many publications.
 Our collection includes several journals which look at Cultural Geography.
-To find them, you can do the following subject search in the online catalog : "cultural geography periodicals."
-However, more titles are listed under the search for "human geography periodicals."
 Below is a short list of some of the journal titles we have in our Library's collection.
-Or you can use the search box at the top of the page.
+Or you can use the search box at the top of the page to find relevant articles.

 Want an easy way to keep up with the journal literature for all facets of Geography?
 And you use a mobile device?
 You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's you can download and read the articles you want.